 Professor, Aeronautics and Astronautics

-Robert Breidenthal is a professor in the Department of Aeronautics and Astronautics and also an Affiliate Professor in the Atmospheric Sciences Department.
+Robert Breidenthal is a professor in the Department of Aeronautics and Astronautics.
 He arrived at the University of Washington in 1980 from Caltech.
-His research interests are in turbulent flow with applications ranging from atmospheric convection to combustion.
+His research interest is turbulence.

 Charles E. Chamberlin

 Librarian Emeritus, University of Washington Libraries